 - Labour injunction proceedings before the Ontario courts, in which he represented a major Canadian telecommunications company

-- Various highly contentious labour arbitration proceedings and labour negotiations in which he acted for Canadian media, pulp and paper and manufacturing companies
+- Lead counsel on highly contentious labour arbitration proceedings and labour negotiations for Canadian construction, transportation, media, pulp and paper and manufacturing companies

 - Judicial review proceedings before the Federal Court and Federal Court of Appeal in which he represented a major Canadian financial institution

 - Led international independent human rights assessment of supply chain relationship in Canada and North Africa

 - Advised two major Canadian resource companies on strategic responses to human rights-focused shareholder proposals, leading to withdrawal of five proposals and negotiated agreements with shareholders